Can airport screenings prevent the spread of COVID-19?

 While these more stringent measures are designed to prevent the kinds of screening failures we outline in our study, travel and quarantine restrictions will have much bigger ethical, political and economic implications than traveler screening, especially if the epidemic continues inside China for an extended period of time.

-How effective is traveler screening for the Wuhan coronavirus?
+How effective is traveler screening for COVID-19?

 Unfortunately, we find that these screening methods are not very effective because people have to go through an incubation period when they don't yet show symptoms.
 You're most likely to travel early in that incubation period while you're still feeling healthy.
 The incubation period for the coronavirus seems to be about five and a half days on average, but some people are going to have incubation periods that are quite a bit higher than average, meaning they will go longer before they show symptoms.